 How to prepare for weight loss surgery

-It’s important to start exercising before you have your hernia surgery.
-The sooner you can get started, the easier you will have it after your surgery.
+It’s important to start exercising before you have your surgery.
+The sooner you can get started, the easier you will be able to adhere to exercise after your surgery.
 Get out and move more, and do it safely to avoid injury.
 Daily walking can improve circulation as well as making it easier to breathe after you’ve had your surgery.

 It will also be useful for you to create an exercise plan and put it in place before you have your surgery.
 You would eliminate the need to come up with one while you are recovering from surgery.